florianneukirchen/scipy_filters/README.md

 For more information, see the help in the window of the respective processing tool.

+Python users get `helpers.RasterWizard` to quickly get the data of a raster layer as numpy array and the processing result back into QGIS as a new raster layer.

 ## Resources
 - QGIS Plugin Repository: [https://plugins.qgis.org/plugins/scipy_filters/](https://plugins.qgis.org/plugins/scipy_filters/)
 - Source code: [https://github.com/florianneukirchen/scipy_filters/](https://github.com/florianneukirchen/scipy_filters/)